Early look at Google's Bard-powered Assistant emerges online

 Google is working on supercharging its long-standing Google Assistant with its Bard AI.
 We now know how the new Bard-powered Assistant will work ahead of its possible March arrival.

-As pointed out by Nail Sadykov, the owner of the Google News Telegram channel, via Android Police, the new Assistant, dubbed ‘Assistant with Bard,’ promises to be more conversational, contextual, and creative than ever before.
+As pointed out by Nail Sadykov, the owner of the Google News Telegram channel (via Android Police), the new Assistant, dubbed ‘Assistant with Bard,’ promises to be more conversational, contextual, and creative than ever before.

 Here is official Google's demo-video of Assistant with Bard for Pixel Tips app